Private Evaluations

 Evaluations can lead to DSM-5 diagnoses of Autism, ADHD, learning disorders in reading, math, and writing (i.e. dyslexia, dyscalculia, and dysgraphia), anxiety, and/or depression.
 Following the evaluation, a thorough written report with recommendations will be presented to you at the final feedback session.

-• Autism evaluations require specialized assessments, including the administration of the Autism Diagnostic Observation Schedule (ADOS-2) and/or the Monteiro Interview Guidelines for Diagnosing the Autism Spectrum (MIGDAS-2).
+Autism evaluations require specialized assessments, including the administration of the Autism Diagnostic Observation Schedule (ADOS-2) and/or the Monteiro Interview Guidelines for Diagnosing the Autism Spectrum (MIGDAS-2).
 A comprehensive clinical interview with focus on developmental history is completed with parents.
 This evaluation also uses targeted norm-referenced rating scales/questionnaires that assess related symptoms, including social language and sensory processing.
+Additional direct assessment in pragmatic language may also be conducted.

 Following the evaluation, a thorough written report with recommendations will be presented to you at the final feedback session.